geclos/homepage/content/blog/procedural_v_propositional_knowledge.md

 ---
-title: Propositional and Procedural knowledge in innovative institutions
+title: Propositional and Procedural innovation
 date: "2020-05-24"
 description: "Knowledge can be categorized in two types.
 This separation gives us new perspectives on innovation."